 I think as a New Year’s resolution companies should follow in FCG’s footsteps and strive towards excellence without exception.
 Not only would it ensure quality products, it could also maintain the track of success for our nation.

 What’s more important, quality or quantity?
 Is it possible to maintain quality while increasing quantity?
-Email your thoughts to email@example.com or post your comments below.
+Email your thoughts to email@example.com.